 Students are responsible for the software and equipment maintenance and setup on their computer.
-It is highly recommend that you have a thorough understanding of your computer operating system.
+It is highly recommended that you have a thorough understanding of your computer operating system.

 I tried to register for an online class.
 How do I know that I am successfully registered?

 You can verify your registration through online registration, MyPCC, or by calling the Registration Helpline at 971-722-8888.

 Do online classes require me to come to campus?